In an office drawer? 🗄️

 Is extremely secure

 There are obvious risks to this as it won’t be in a secure facility with a backup.
-It can also make it more vulnerable to fire and theft.
+It can also make it more vulnerable to fire and theft if it's in your home.
 If you are doing this then you should let your executor know where it can be found and inform them if you ever move it.

 - There is no cost to this solution